ishikawa-group/vasp_how_to/README.md

 ---

-# as Materials Simulation (TAC-MI) lecture: Solid course
+# as Materials Simulation (TAC-MI) lecture: Solid-state course
 * TAC-MI lecture at Tokyo-Tech (2024 Oct. and Nov.)

 * The lecture plan is below and associated contents are in the links.